Mangu/azure-iot-hol/module1/README.md

 One of the ways to connect a device to IoT Hub is using a MQTT client.
 We are going to use the same sketch we used earlier and only change the MQTT server connection information.

-In the sketch, hange the following variables:
+In the sketch, change the following variables:

 1. For the **ClientId** field, use the **deviceId**.